 Merchandise can be a big part of a band’s revenue, and this site has a straightforward ecommerce section that makes ordering records and t-shirts easy.
 This web design shows that ecommerce, even for bands, doesn’t have to be an overly complicated endeavor.

-Rullus offers lightweight cases for both the iPhone 11 and Pro with this modern ecommerce website design.
+Rullus offers high-quality wallets and lightweight cases for iPhones, with this modern ecommerce website design.

 Along with some slick scroll triggered animations, this web design has huge photos across its layout.
 This captures all of the curves and eye candy that make Rullus’ products different from bland generic cases.
 Rullus shows the impact that superbly shot, gigantic photos can make in showing off items in enticing people to buy them.